 While disposable tableware can make a Thanksgiving feast easier to clean up, it can also wreak havoc on the environment.
 Consider using cloth napkins that can be tossed in the washer after the big day.
 The same goes for plates and cutlery.
 While paper plates alleviate the after-dinner cleanup, they pile up in landfills….
 Not to mention the poor trees that went into making them.
 It’s more eco-friendly to use plates and cutlery that can be washed in a water-saving dishwasher and, as an added bonus, it can be made to look super elegant too.
 Get the gang to pitch in before dessert to make cleanup a breeze.

 Bring autumn inside!
 Have the kids help gather pinecones, twigs, and lovely, colorful leaves to decorate the holiday table.
 There are plenty of crafts kids can make to help set the scene for a beautiful Thanksgiving meal.
-Here are three we found on Inhabitots by one of our favorite mom bloggers Jennie Lyon.
+You can easily find many ideas online.

 At Modern Kids Design, we try to give back to our community whenever we can.
 We feel that supporting each other makes us all stronger.
 That’s why we have our Shop+Give program and we encourage you to think about nonprofits and learn about their mission to figure out what speaks to you.